Peer and User Groups are a fantastic way of accelerating your learning and building your business, and I highly encourage you to get involved.

 UK IT Small Business User Groups

-A number of user groups regularly meet around the UK to discuss both business and technology, to share ideas and to network.
+A number of user groups regularly meet around the UK to discuss both business and technology, to share ideas and to network with peers.
 Many of these groups were born from the Microsoft Small Business Specialist Community (SBSC) and members of these groups are typically the owners of SMB IT solution providers and Managed Service Providers.

 CompTIA UK Channel Community

 The community was formed in an effort to provide a platform for resellers, distributors, and vendors to focus on developing best practices, business education and resources for companies engaged in the delivery of IT services in the UK.